Far-Beyond-Pulsar/docs/public/docs/core-concepts/Helio/gpu-driven-pipeline.md

     // When layout is stable, update the exact GPU slot in-place.
     // The new transform is included automatically when a rebuild is pending. if !self.objects_dirty {
-        let slot = record.draw.first_instance as usize;
+        let slot = record.gpu_slot as usize;
         self.gpu_scene.instances.update(slot, record.instance);
     }
     Ok(())
 }
 ```

-The `slot` field stored in `record.draw.first_instance` is the object's current index in the sorted instance buffer.
-It is patched during `rebuild_instance_buffers()` and remains valid as long as no objects are added or removed.
+The `slot` field stored in `record.gpu_slot` is the object's current index in the instance buffer.
+In **persistent mode**, this equals the object's dense array index.
+In **optimized mode**, it is patched during `rebuild_instance_buffers_optimized()` to reflect the sorted order.
 The `GrowableBuffer::update()` call marks the dirty range covering that single slot, so `flush()` later in the frame issues a `queue.write_buffer` targeting only those 128 bytes.
 The cost of moving N objects is proportional to N, not to total scene size.

 The normal matrix must be recomputed whenever the model matrix changes, because it is the inverse-transpose of the model's 3×3 rotation-scale block.
 Helio computes this on the CPU with `Mat3::from_mat4(transform).inverse().transpose()` and stores it alongside the model matrix in the instance slot.
 This is the correct pre-computation to avoid per-vertex inverse operations in the vertex shader — a 3×3 matrix inverse on the CPU at O(1) per moved object is dramatically cheaper than computing it in the shader at O(vertices) per frame.